Amazon held its annual developer conference, AWS re:Invent.

 This addition is targeted directly at application developers like ourselves and provides a new way to identify and diagnose problems within user apps.
 More specifically, AWS X-Ray "helps developers analyze and debug production, distributed applications, such as those built using a microservices architecture."

-X-Ray allows developers to troubleshoot performance issues by giving them an end-to-end look at user flow, providing a visualized “map” of an app and where network bottlenecks occur.
-Modelling the way a user would walk through an application, it allows developers to pinpoint problems and take action.
+X-Ray allows developers to troubleshoot performance issues by giving them an end-to-end look at user flow, providing a visualized "map" of an app and where network bottlenecks occur.
+Modeling the way a user would walk through an application, allows developers to pinpoint problems and take action.

 Meant to bolster the capabilities of AWS' EC2 Container Service for Docker, AWS Blox is a set of open-source tools to let developers customize and manage virtual containers.
 This means that developers "build, run, and scale Docker-based applications" within the AWS infrastructure.

 Blox uses REST APIs to update developers on the status of their container clusters and "is targeted at developers that want to build custom schedulers or processes that need the current state of resources in the ECS cluster and developers that want to take action based on cluster events."
 Blox is all open-source, and you can contribute, if you'd like, by visiting the Blox Github repository.

 For organizations with huge amounts of data (we’re talking terabytes on terabytes), cloud uploads via the internet are not feasible, as it can take months for the data to fully transfer.
 That’s where AWS Snowballs and now Snowmobiles come in.
 AWS already uses Snowball boxes, 100TB storage units that can be shipped to enterprises and then back to data centers for much faster transfers than are possible via standard network connections.